 Popular Electronics was published from October 1954 through April 1985.
-As time permits, I will be glad to scan articles
+All copyrights (if any) are hereby acknowledged.

-Telemetering - the remote sensing and reporting of system parameters via radio link
+- the remote sensing and reporting of system parameters via radio link

 in Popular Electronics.
-It was the age of space
+It was the age of space payload rocket development

-Pioneer 1 space probe.
+and the Pioneer 1 space probe.
 There was a great need to collect

 in order to ascertain causes for failures when they occurred and to

 know what went right when success triumphed.
 A pinnacle of the newborn

 the launching rocket experienced a malfunction that buggered the flight

 trajectory, but the craft still managed to return some useful data.